No item(s) available in cart.

 The 'TIG bridging' technique consists of outlining the edges of the defect on the weld edge with TIG runs, then bridging the area between them with further TIG runs, deposited so that no fusion with the base metal is obtained.
 The morphology of defects obtained with this technique is shown in Figure 1.

-LOSWF obtained by using a metallic or non-metallic insert are deposited by tack welding an insert on the weld edge in the required position, welding it in position with TIG runs and then completing the weld according to the applicable welding procedure specification (WPS), see Figure 2.
+LOSWF obtained by using a metallic or non-metallic insert is deposited by tack welding an insert on the weld edge in the required position, welding it in position with TIG runs, and then completing the weld according to the applicable welding procedure specification (WPS), see Figure 2.
 The metallic insert is normally made of a different material from that of the plates to be welded (e.g. medium/high-carbon steel).

 Figure 2.
-Photomacrographs showing the cross section of realistic LOSWF defects obtained by a metallic insert: (a, b) Embedded defect shown at different magnifications.
+Photomacrographs showing the cross-section of realistic LOSWF defects obtained by a metallic insert: (a, b) Embedded defect shown at different magnifications.
 Millimeter scales are shown

 In both the above cases, due to contraction of the weld metal deposited to complete the weld, the TIG bridging runs and the metallic insert are 'pushed' towards the weld edge producing a very tight defect, which simulates the morphology of a real LOSWF.
 Both these techniques allow a very accurate control of the defect size.